-Trills are more easily produced if the vibrating articulator has a small mass.
-Hence, the most common trills are articulated either with the tip of the tongue vibrating against the dental/alveolar region (apical trills) or with the uvula vibrating against the back of the tongue.
+Trills are more easily produced if the vibrating articulator has a small mass, and hence the most common trills are articulated either with the tip of the tongue vibrating against the dental/alveolar region (henceforth: apical trills), or with the uvula vibrating against the back of the tongue.
 Nevertheless, apical trills are by far more common than uvular trills.
 Lindau (1985) found that apical trills typically consist of two or three pulses of vibration, while uvular trills tend to be longer, consisting of four to six.
 That could be explained by a faster rate of vibration for the uvula, which is smaller than the tongue tip.
-In languages that distinguish between single and geminated forms of the segments, the contacts between the articulators tend to be reduced to one or two.
-In contrast, the geminated forms show multiple contacts that can arrive at up to eight.
+In languages that distinguish between single and geminate forms of the segments, the contacts between the articulators tend to be reduced to one or two, while the geminated forms show multiple contacts, that can arrive up to eight.
 Uvular trills show a high third spectral peak (F3), in contrast to the apical ones.
-Nonetheless, apical trills display an essential variation in this regard, mainly because they are not produced with the same place of constriction in different languages (Lindau 1985).
+Nonetheless, apical trills display an important variation in this regard, mainly because they are not produced with the same place of constriction in different languages (Lindau 1985).

-Another major category of rhotic sounds is the taps/flaps.
-These segments are generally apical and are invariably realized with a single short closure.
-Usually, linguists do not make any distinctions between the terms tap and flap, but Ladefoged and Johnson (1975) suggested distinguishing them by the active articulator movement: while in flaps, the contact between the articulators is made by moving it tangentially to the site of the contact, in taps the movement is directed towards the roof of the mouth.
-Nevertheless, in this study, I will use the term "taps" to refer to both types.
-Taps are usually coronal, but their production varies between languages and speakers.
-This is caused by the variation in the precise articulatory location of the closure, which creates some differences regarding the formants' foci (Lindau 1985).
+Another major category of rhotic sounds are the taps/flaps.
+These segments are generally apical, and are invariably realized with a single short closure.
+Usually linguists do not make any distinctions between the terms tap and flap, but Ladefoged and Johnson (1975) suggested distinguishing them by the active articulator movement: while in flaps the contact between the articulators is made by moving it tangentially to the site of the contact, in taps the movement is directly towards the roof of the mouth.
+Nevertheless, in this study I will use the term "taps" in order to refer to both types.
+Taps are usually coronal, though their production is varied between languages and speakers.
+This is caused by the variation in the precise articulatory location of the closure, which creates some differences in regard to the formants' foci (Lindau 1985).
 In addition, some taps show a certain amount of acoustic energy during their closure, while others do not.
-Taps can also occur as allophones of other non-rhotic segments, as in American English, in which post-stress pre-syllabic alveolar stops alternate with taps.
+Taps can occur also as allophones of other non-rhotic segments, as in American English, in which post-stress pre-syllabic alveolar stops alternate with taps.

-Unlike these two categories, which involve some contact between the articulators, there are also rhotics whose articulation includes only a nearing between the articulators - fricative and approximant rhotics.
-These sounds are rarer than trills and taps but tend to be expected in some linguistic areas, especially in Europe (Ladefoged and Maddieson 1996).
+Unlike these two categories, which involve some contact between the articulators, there are also rhotics whose articulation does not include any contact, but only an approximation between the articulators - fricative and approximant rhotics.
+These sounds are rarer than trills and taps, but tend to be common in some linguistic areas, especially in Europe (Ladefoged and Maddieson 1996).
 Approximant rhotics show formants like vowels, indicating that the vocal tract has no constriction smaller than those for vowels.
 Moreover, coronal approximants usually display a lowered third formant (conspicuously so in American English dialects).
-Fricative rhotics' production is accompanied by friction typical to other fricatives and tends to be less vowel-like than the approximants' one (Lindau 1985).
+Fricative rhotics' production is accompanied by the friction typical to other fricatives, and tends to be less vowel-like than the approximants' one (Lindau 1985).